UniMath/UniMath/INSTALL.md

 - Before submitting a pull request, developers should run the sanity checks that are specified in the Makefile by adding `sanity-checks` to the "make" command line.

+- One of the sanity checks checks that all proof files in the directory tree are listed in the corresponding package, but it will complain even about files you haven't checked in; to disable the test, add `-o check-listing-of-proof-files` to the "make" command line.
+Other sanity checks can be skipped the same way.
+For example, if you intend to make a change to the Foundations package, then you can add `-o check-for-change-to-Foundations` to the "make" command line.